Guy Noir

-Guy Noir is a fictional private detective regularly featured on the public radio show A Prairie Home Companion.
+Guy Noir is a fictional private detective regularly featured on the former public radio show A Prairie Home Companion.
 Voiced by Garrison Keillor, the character parodies the conventions of hardboiled fiction and the film noir genre.
-Guy Noir works on the twelfth floor of the Acme Building in a city that "knows how to keep its secrets", St. Paul, Minnesota.
+Guy Noir worked on the twelfth floor of the Acme Building in a city that "knows how to keep its secrets", St. Paul, Minnesota.

 Exploits

 The first Guy Noir segments aired in 1995 and were heavy on tongue-twisters, alliteration and other wordplay.
 In early episodes of the series, Guy and his "friend" Pete (Walter Bobbie) would often get into fights and end up shooting each other.
 Both died many times.
 However, following Bobbie's departure as a show regular, Pete appears to have died off for good.

-In later episodes, Noir is a down-on-his-luck detective, who ends up taking odd jobs to get by, such as finding missing poodles.
-Thrown in with these plots tend to be references to current events.
-For example, in November 2006, while waiting for a case, Noir contents himself by listening to parts of George W. Bush's post-mid-term election speech.
-Occasionally, political agents use him for hatchet work.
+In later episodes, Noir was a down-on-his-luck detective, who ended up taking odd jobs to get by, such as finding missing poodles.
+Thrown in with these plots tended to be references to current events.
+For example, in November 2006, while waiting for a case, Noir contented himself by listening to parts of George W. Bush's post-mid-term election speech.
+Occasionally, political agents used him for hatchet work.

-For the portion of A Prairie Home Companions season that is performed outside of St. Paul, the setting of Noir's case usually involves the city that the program is visiting that week.
-In the same skit as the Bush reference, Noir is flown to Hawaii to look for a missing Minnesotan.
+For the portion of A Prairie Home Companions season that was performed outside of St. Paul, the setting of Noir's case usually involved the city that the program was visiting that week.
+In the same skit as the Bush reference, Noir was flown to Hawaii to look for a missing Minnesotan.
 That week, the show was broadcast from Hawaii.

-Recurring characters in the skits include: Sugar (Sue Scott), a romantic interest; Jimmy (Tim Russell), a bartender; and Wendell (Tom Keith), the boy who works at the deli around the corner.
-Wendell's nasal, pubescent voice and BLT sandwiches are always there for Noir, though his character is minor.
+Recurring characters in the skits included: Sugar (Sue Scott), a romantic interest; Jimmy (Tim Russell), a bartender; and Wendell (Tom Keith), the boy who worked at the deli around the corner.

-Noir often runs into a beautiful, mysterious woman during the skits, part of the play on film noir movies.
-Jazzy saxophone music is played as Noir describes the beauty, sometimes to the point of absurdity.
+Noir often ran into a beautiful, mysterious woman during the skits, part of the play on film noir movies.
+Jazzy saxophone music was played as Noir describes the beauty, sometimes to the point of absurdity.
 For example:

 She was tall, blonde, in jeans that looked sprayed on and a T-shirt so tight I could study her bone structure.
 I could see she wasn't from Duluth.
 There were no chinstrap marks on her neck, her hair hadn't been deformed by stocking caps, she didn't have that roll of fat around her middle—her midriff was as tight as the cap on a pickle jar.